j-kaltes/j-kaltes.github.io/Juggluco/cmdline/README.txt

 You can get such a key for your domain name for free using certbot (https://certbot.eff.org/instructions).

-See Left menu->Settings->Web server->Help in Juggluco or https://www.juggluco.nl/Jugglucohelp/Nightscouthelp.html
+See Left menu->Settings->Exchange Data->Web server->Help in Juggluco or https://www.juggluco.nl/Jugglucohelp/Nightscouthelp.html

 Put fullchain.pem privkey.pem in the jugglucodata directory where also the other data is saved.

-For more information see in Juggluco Left menu->Settings->Web Server->Help.
+For more information see in Juggluco Left menu->Settings->Exchange Data->Web Server->Help.